Becoming a British Citizen is an important step in many individuals lives. This guide aims to assist you in making this step.

-Our nationality checking service makes applying for British Citizenship as simple as possible, and our regular citizenship ceremonies are an opportunity for applicants to celebrate their new citizenship and for the council to celebrate the borough's cultural diversity.
+Lambeth Register Office provides a nationality checking service which helps to make applying for British Citizenship as simple as possible, and our regular citizenship ceremonies are an opportunity for applicants to celebrate their new citizenship and for the council to celebrate the borough's cultural diversity.

 Lambeth Register Office provides a nationality checking service that makes applying for British citizenship simpler.
 The aim of this service is to help reduce unnecessary delays in the process of applying for British Citizenship by ensuring that your application meets the guidelines set by the Home Office.

-We hold regular citizenship ceremonies in Lambeth Town Hall.
+We hold regular citizenship ceremonies at the Redfearn Centre in Vauxhall.
 This is an opportunity for applicants to celebrate their new citizenship and for us to celebrate the borough's cultural diversity.
 We ensure that the ceremonies are enjoyable and meaningful, creating a friendly environment for new citizens.
 It is hoped that the ceremonies will encourage new citizens to play an active part in the community.

 The ceremony is held as a group although it is possible to arrange for a private ceremony for a fee.
 During the ceremony you are required to: